wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-calling-overview-teams-calling/includes/understand-calling-plans.md

 All calls made to other Teams users (and Skype for Business users) are free.
 However, external calls incur charges.
-If you don’t wish to use Direct Routing through your on-premises telephony infrastructure, you can use Calling Plan.
+If you don't wish to use Direct Routing through your on-premises telephony infrastructure, you can use Calling Plan.
 With Calling Plan, Microsoft provides the service to the public telephone network through Office 365, and no extra PSTN carrier is involved.

 ## What is a calling plan?

-A calling plan is a license that combines a user’s phone number with many minutes.
+A calling plan is a license that combines a user's phone number with many minutes.
 Each phone number requires a calling plan.

 Two types of calling plan are available: